11 NCERT CBSE Political Science 2 Freedom

 What is a primary reason societies need mechanisms to control violence and settle disputes?

-B To prevent society from descending into chaos due to disagreements and conflicts.
+B To prevent society from descending into chaos due to conflicting interests.

-Hint: Think about the consequence if there were no rules or ways to resolve disagreements in a society.
+Hint: Consider the potential negative outcome if there were absolutely no rules in a diverse society.

 Answer